-Any rejected applications must be entered into the RIPA log held by the Corporate Legal Manager adequately described
+Any rejected applications must be entered into the RIPA log held by the Service Director: Legal and Community.

-- 8.4 In the case of applications for authority to carry out directed surveillance the Authorising Officer should: - Consider the relevant Codes of Practice - consider whether the specific operation or investigation has been
+- 9.5 In the case of applications for authority to carry out directed surveillance the Authorising Officer should: - consider the relevant Codes of Practice

-- be satisfied as to the reasons for the application.
-N.B.
-A local authority can only use RIPA authorisations for the purpose of preventing or detecting crime or of preventing disorder.
-For directed surveillance to be authorised, it must be for the purpose of preventing or detecting conduct which constitutes/corresponds to a criminal offence punishable at least 6 months imprisonment (or an offence under section 146, 147, or 147A of the Licensing act 2003). - be satisfied that the directed surveillance is necessary in the circumstances of the particular case. - be satisfied that the surveillance is proportionate to the stated purpose and objectives - be satisfied that the possibility of collateral intrusion has been avoided or minimised - consider the likelihood of confidential information being acquired - check that an appropriate review period has been listed on the application form.
+- consider whether the specific operation or investigation has been adequately described - be satisfied as to the reasons for the application2 (see 4.1 for grounds). - be satisfied that the directed surveillance is necessary in the circumstances of the particular case. - be satisfied that the surveillance is proportionate to the stated purpose and objectives - be satisfied that the possibility of collateral intrusion has been avoided or minimised - consider the likelihood of confidential information being acquired - check that an appropriate review period has been listed on the application form.